Language training leave

 The same process is to be carried out for each instalment.

-- Download and fill in the application form,
+- Download and fill in the request form,

-- Obtain his/her employer's decision regarding his/her application,
+- Obtain his/her employer's decision regarding his/her request,

-- Send the duly completed form and the requested documents (employment contract, registration certificate, social security certificate, timetable and length of classes etc.) to the Ministry of Labour, Employment and the Social and Solidarity Economy.
+- Send the duly completed form and the requested documents to the Ministry of Work, Employment and Social and Solidarity Economy (Ministère du Travail et de l’Emploi - MTE) (employment contract, registration certificate, social security certificate, timetable and length of classes etc.).

 The employee is informed by letter of the number of hours of leave granted.
 Following the training course he/she must submit attendance certificates to the employer.